Relic Recovery 2017….S.I.M.O.N

 Photos coming soon.

-If you are interested in seeing what our challenge is this year check out this clip.
+If you are interested in seeing what the 2017 challenge was that the team had to get SIMON to do, check out this clip.

 Velocity Vortex 2016…Wilbur

 Our challenge for last year was Velocity Vortex.
 The team competed well and conducted themselves according to FIRST principles.
 Click Velocity Vortex FTC Challenge 2016 to see what the team needed their robot to do.
 We didn’t place in 2016 but came away with some great ideas on how to make our team more competitive in 2017!
 Wilbur served his time and we respected his wishes to become an organ donor.
 Nothing goes to waste with Metal Minds!
 Wilbur was Some Robot.

 To understand what this challenge entails please watch the You Tube video via this link: http://www.youtube.com/watch?v=ABmBxCwHV94&feature=youtu.be